 Leishmaniasis is a parasitic disease spread by the bite of infected sandflies.
 The disease is found in parts of about 88 countries on 4 continents.
 One of the most common forms of the disease is cutaneous leishmaniasis that occurs most commonly (over 90%) in Iran, Afghanistan, Syria, Saudi Arabia, Peru and Brazil.
 A form that affects some internal organs of the body, visceral leishmaniasis, mostly occurs in Bangladesh, India, Nepal, Brazil and Sudan.
 Parasites causing leishmaniasis are not found in New Zealand, Australia or the South Pacific.

-Classification and causes
+Classification and causes of leishmaniasis

 Leishmaniasis is divided into four main clinical forms and is caused by parasitic protozoa of the genus Leishmania.
 There are over 20 species and subspecies that infect humans via the bite of sandflies (subfamily phlebotominae) – tiny sand-coloured blood-feeding flies that breed in forest areas, caves and burrows in tropical and subtropical regions.
 The clinical features of the disease depend on the causative species and can range from simple, self-healing skin sores as found in cutaneous leishmaniasis (due to infection with Leishmania major), to severe, life-threatening disease of untreated visceral leishmaniasis caused by Leishmania donovani.